Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1Pearl practices one hour of soccer on Saturday and two-thirds of an hour of soccer on Sunday.
-How many more hours of soccer did she practice on Saturday than on Sunday?
+1Pearl runs 1 kilometer on Saturday and 1/2 kilometer on Sunday.
+How many more kilometers did she run on Saturday than on Sunday?

 Solution